How Are Mechanical, Physiological, and Perceptual Variables Affected by the Rest Interval Between Sets During a Flywheel Resistance Session

 Introduction

 Strength training is an integral part of progressive adaptation in muscular strength and performance, so to create an effective and efficient strength training program, it is essential to manage variables such as intensity, volume, and rest interval.
-Rest intervals can be categorised as:
+Rest intervals can be categorized as:

 • Long (e.g., 2–5 min) rest intervals are commonly implemented when training for strength and power adaptations, based on the fact that power output is dependent on the phosphagen energy system.